digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-6.md

 * Attended Overture Workshop in Porto.
 Gave a presentation on the cloud version of the INTO-CPS App.
 * Attended the Mindsphere training session at the Deep Tech Lab.

+#### Carlos
+* Attended the Mindsphere training session at the Deep Tech Lab.
+* Perform a communication with the manufacturing equipment via MODBUS.
+* Will not attend biweekly 6 metting due Dr. Appointment.

 Meeting Minutes
 ===============